plotly/dash-sample-apps/apps/dashr-brain-viewer/README.md

 ## About this App:

-An interactive mesh app that allows the user to maneouver between different brain images and choose points, change position, choose colour and analyze.
+An interactive mesh app that allows the user to maneuver between different brain images and choose points, change position, choose colour and analyze.

 Github Repo: [plotly/dash-sample-apps](https://github.com/plotly/dash-sample-apps/)